oneeve8/kobble-data/content/Tutorial2.md

 To create a division line use three asterisks.

 ***
+To add a link, use the brackets for the
 Next I’ll show you how to add an image or video to a Markdown file.

 To add an image, the Markdown syntax is an exclamation point,